 several

-1. Consisting of a number more than two but not very many. [from 17th c.]
+1. Consisting of a number more than one (especially, more than two) but not very many. [from 17th c.]

 • 1784, William Jones, The Description and Use of a New Portable Orrery, &c., preface: